-1. Put on a heart rate sensor (optional).

-- 2. Swipe down or press the upper button to open the launcher. - 3.
+- 1. Put on heart rate sensor (optional). - 2.
+Swipe down or press the upper button to open the launcher. - 3.
 Tap the exercise icon or press the middle button.

 - 4. Swipe up or down to scroll through the sport modes and tap on the one you want to use.
 Alternatively, scroll with the upper and lower buttons and select with the middle button. - 5.
-Above the start indicator, a set of icons appear, depending on what you are using with the sport mode (such as heart rate and connected GPS).
-The arrow icon (connected GPS) flash gray while searching and turn green once a signal is found.
-The heart icon (heart rate) flash gray while searching and when once a signal is found, it turns to a green heart attached to a belt if you are using a heart rate sensor or green if you are using the optical heart rate sensor.
+Above the start indicator, a set of icons appear, depending on what you are using with the sport mode (such as heart rate, GPS and foot POD).
+These flash gray while searching and turn green once a signal is found.
+You can wait for each icon to turn green or start the recording as soon as you like by pressing the middle button.